 Introduction

 Forage fish play crucial roles in many ecosystems, transferring the bulk of the energy from lower trophic levels to high trophic level predators.
 Typically, forage fish are small shoaling species that are characterized by short life expectancy and rapid, but variable, somatic growth driven by environmental factors.
-Forage fish species often exhibit ‘boom and bust’ population dynamics, i.e. their abundances change rapidly and substantially and undergo phases of extremely high or extremely low abundances (Soutar & Issacs 1969, Schwartzlose et al. 1999, Chavez et al. 2003, Pikitch et al. 2012, 2014).
+Forage fish species often exhibit ‘boom and bust’ population dynamics, i.e. their abundances change rapidly and substantially and undergo phases of extremely high or extremely low abundances (Soutar & Issacs 1969, Chavez et al. 2003, Pikitch et al. 2012,).
 Each of these phases can last for prolonged periods.
 For example, the Norwegian spring-spawning Atlantic herring (Clupea harengus) stock collapsed in the late 1960s after a pulse of overfishing and remained at very low levels until the late 1980s (Toresen & Østvedt 2000, Dragesund et al. 2008, Skagseth et al. 2015); while sardine (Sardinops sagax) and anchovy (Engraulis spp.) have decade-scale regimes of high and low abundances where populations thrived for 20 to 30 years and then disappeared for similar periods (Schwartzlose et al. 1999, Chavez et al. 2003, Barange et al. 2009).

-Capelin (Mallotus villosus) is the focal forage fish species in ecosystems of the North Atlantic Ocean (Templeman 1948, Jangaard 1974, Vilhjálmsson 1994, Lavigne 1996, Carscadden et al. 2001).
+Capelin (Mallotus villosus) is the focal forage fish species in ecosystems of the North Atlantic Ocean (Templeman 1948, Jangaard 1974, Vilhjálmsson 1994, Carscadden et al. 2001).
 The three largest and most economically valuable capelin stocks in the North Atlantic are in the Barents Sea, off the coast of Iceland, and along the Newfoundland and Labrador (Canada) continental shelf.
 The Barents Sea capelin stock experienced four collapses over the past four decades: the mid- to late-1980s, the mid-1990s, the mid-2000s, and the mid-2010s.
 The size of the stock fluctuated between 3 and 6 million tonnes (Mt) during the ‘boom’ phases and around 200 thousand tonnes during the ‘bust’ phases.
 There is general agreement that ecosystem changes, both bottom-up (i.e. temperature and North Atlantic Oscillation effects) and top-down forces, were behind these ‘boom-bust’ dynamics (Gjøsæter et al. 2009; Hjermann et al. 2004, 2010).
 The Icelandic capelin stock underwent similar dynamics, with three ‘bust’ phases over the past four decades: the early 1980s, the early 1990s, and most of the 2000s.
 The size of the stock was approximately 1.5-2 Mt during the ‘boom’ phases and between 100-500 thousand tonnes during the ‘bust’ phases (ICES 2017).
 The first two ‘bust’ phases were due to a combination of poor recruitment and the stock being easily available to the fishing fleet, while the most recent ‘bust’ phase was associated with poor recruitment attributed to an increase in the inflow of Atlantic water north of Iceland and a climate-related shift in distribution (Vilhjálmsson 2002, Pálsson et al. 2012, Carscadden et al. 2013).